jerbob92/TrelloToJira/README.md

 Download any of the releases that matches your platform.
 You don't need any dependencies to run the program

 ## Compiling
-I used Go 1.10 to test, but it should work on most versions, make sure that you have [Godeps](https://github.com/tools/godep) available.
+I used Go 1.9 to develop, but it should work on most versions, make sure that you have [Godeps](https://github.com/tools/godep) available.
 ```
 git clone https://github.com/jerbob92/TrelloToJira.git
 cd TrelloToJira